 - Massage the base of the ear for 30 seconds to 1 minute.
-Do it gently so you can hear the squishing sound of the liquid.
+Do it gently so you can hear the swishing sound of the liquid.

-- Soak up excess liquid with a makeup remover pad, paper towel, or cotton ball.
+- Soak up any excess liquid with a makeup remover pad, paper towel, or cotton ball.

 - Let your pet shake their head.